open-contracting/infrastructure/docs/guidance/using.md

     .. markdown::

       [OCDS Kingfisher](https://github.com/open-contracting/kingfisher/) is an open source tool that can load OCDS data into a PostgreSQL database.
-It includes scrapers for many known OCDS data sources
+It includes scrapers for many known OCDS data sources.

 ```